Cook Children's Medicaid Home Health Care in SW Fort Worth/Burleson, TX

 How Medicaid Home Health Authorization Works in Texas

 Understanding how authorization works helps families avoid unexpected gaps in care.
-Here is the typical sequence for pediatric Medicaid home health in Texas:
+Here is the typical sequence for pediatric Medicaid home health in the Burleson and SW Fort Worth area:

-1. Physician order: The child's treating physician writes a home health order specifying the services needed, frequency, and duration.
-This may happen at discharge from Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson, or it may be initiated during an outpatient visit.
+- Physician order: The child's treating physician writes a home health order specifying the services needed, frequency, and duration.
+This may happen at discharge from Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson, or it may be initiated during an outpatient visit at Texas Health Neighborhood Care & Wellness Burleson.

-2. Agency intake: The home health agency's intake coordinator verifies Medicaid eligibility, confirms network participation with Cook Children's Health Plan, and collects clinical documentation.
+- Agency intake: The home health agency's intake coordinator verifies Medicaid eligibility, confirms network participation with Cook Children's Health Plan, and collects clinical documentation from the discharging facility or treating physician.

-3. Prior authorization: Most skilled nursing and therapy services require prior authorization from Cook Children's Health Plan.
-The agency submits clinical documentation to the plan, and authorization is typically returned within the plan's required timeframe.
+- Prior authorization: Most skilled nursing and therapy services require prior authorization from Cook Children's Health Plan.
+The agency submits clinical documentation, and authorization is typically returned within the plan's required timeframe.

-4. Care plan development: An RN Director of Nursing develops an individualized care plan based on the physician's orders, the child's diagnosis, and family goals.
+- Care plan development: A Registered Nurse Director of Nursing develops an individualized care plan based on the physician's orders, the child's diagnosis, and family goals.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.

-5. Services begin: Once authorization is confirmed, visits begin in the home.
-The care team communicates regularly with the treating physician and the family.
+- Services begin: Once authorization is confirmed, visits begin in the home.
+The care team communicates regularly with the treating physician and the family throughout the episode of care.

-Families in Rendon and Briar Meadow who have a child with ongoing medical needs should not wait until a crisis to start this process — beginning the authorization discussion early reduces delays.
+Families in Rendon and Briar Meadow who have a child with ongoing medical needs should not wait until a crisis to start this process.
+Beginning the authorization discussion early reduces delays and ensures continuity of care.

 Income Limits and Eligibility: What Families in Burleson Need to Know